 But where does the substance of morphology come from?
 Presumably this is D&al's Feyerabendian question "Does everything go?"
 Natural Morphology likely constitutes part of the answer.
 The fact that children, unprompted, use reduplication to express iterativity seems to be grounded in cognitive factors such as iconicity: repetition is repetition.
 But we doubt a complete theory of substance is ever forthcoming.
-The usual suspects - sounds and meanings - no doubt participate in the construction of morphology, but D&al make it clear that all sorts of individualistic factors come into play as well.
+The usual suspects-sounds and meanings-no doubt participate in the construction of morphology, but D&al make it clear that all sorts of individualistic factors come into play as well.
 Children learn different words, they latch onto different aspects of the world around them, and every little perturbation, such as a morpheme segmentation error (Peters, 1983), can give rise to BADs.

 There will never be a theory of everything as that would amount to the totality of human imagination meshed together all the vagaries of life and experience.
-We cannot predict what a child comes up on their way to the final grammar; we can, however, give a definite answer whether it actually goes.
+There is no telling what a child can come up with; we can, however, give a definite answer whether it actually qoes.